JRR3/toomanycells/README.md

 $$d(X,Y) = \sum_{i=0}^{n-1} d(N_{i},N_{i+1}).$$
-We define the expression of `Gene G` at a node $N$, $Exp(G,N)$, as the mean expression of s considering all the cells that belong to node $N$.
+We define the expression of `Gene G` at a node $N$, $Exp(G,N)$, as the mean expression of `Gene G` considering all the cells that belong to node $N$ .
 Hence, for the
 sequence ${(N_{i})}_{i=0}^{n}$ we can compute the corresponding